wmde/wikibase-release-pipeline/deploy/README.md

 ```

 ### Advanced configuration
-On first launch, WBS Deployment Kit will create files in the `./config` directory alongside your `.env` file, the `docker-compose.yml` and `template.env`.
+On first launch, WBS Deploy will create files in the `./config` directory alongside your `.env` file, the `docker-compose.yml` and `template.env`.
 This is your instance configuration. **You own and control those files.** Be sure to include them in your backups.

 #### `config/LocalSettings.php`